zachchan105/tmewc/typescript/api-reference/classes/CrossChainDepositor.md

          In this case, the depositor must be the L1BitcoinDepositor contract corresponding to the given L2 chain the deposit is targeting.
-         This is because the L1BitcoinDepositor contract reveals the deposit to the Bridge contract (on L1) and transfers minted TBTC token to the target L2 chain once the deposit is processed.
+         This is because the L1BitcoinDepositor contract reveals the deposit to the Bridge contract (on L1) and transfers minted TMEWC token to the target L2 chain once the deposit is processed.

 **`See`**